robamler/linguistic-flux-capacitor/README.md

    This may take up to a few minutes when run for the first time because it has to compile all the dependencies.
    Subsequent compilations will be much faster because compiled dependencies will be cached.
    - If you use VS Code and open it in the directory `linguistic-time-capsule` then this command should be available as the task "wasm-pack build" (use `Ctrl+Shift+P` → "Run Task" → "wasm-pack build").
-4. (Locally) install dependencies of the backend (such as Webpack).
+4. (Locally) install dependencies of the frontend (such as Webpack).
    From within the directory `linguistic-time-capsule/wasm`, run
    ```bash
    cd www